soberwp/controller/README.md

 }
 ```

-### Inheriting the Tree/Heirarchy;
+### Inheriting the Tree/Hierarchy;

-By default, each Controller overrides its template heirarchy depending on the specificity of the Controller (the same way WordPress templates work).
+By default, each Controller overrides its template hierarchy depending on the specificity of the Controller (the same way WordPress templates work).

-You can inherit the data from less specific Controllers in the heirarchy by implementing the Tree.
+You can inherit the data from less specific Controllers in the hierarchy by implementing the Tree.

 For example, the following `app/Controllers/Single.php` example will inherit methods from `app/Controllers/Singular.php`;